cnabio/cnab-spec/105-signing.md

 The `signature` field is OPTIONAL, but provides a content-specific test on the content retracted.
 It is only applicable to cases where a specific version is being retracted.

 The `version` field is OPTIONAL.
-If omitted, the entire Bundle is considerered retracted.
+If omitted, the entire Bundle is considered retracted.
 When `version` is omitted, `signature` MUST be omitted.

 To specify a range of versions, a _SemVer range_ MAY be provided in the `version` field.
 In this case, a `signature` MUST be omitted.